TuberculosisSpecimen/diss/_dissertation/Section_1-2-2.md

 <img id="Brandt_ADirectoryofInstitutionsa_1904_161b" src="{{ site.baseurl }}/assets/items/Brandt_ADirectoryofInstitutionsa_1904_107a.jpg" alt="A group of patients as well as a pair of health care workers pose for a picture on the porch of the Muskoka Free Hospital." style="max-width:60%;height:auto;">

-Figure 8.
-A group of patients as well as a pair of health care workers pose for a picture on the porch of the Muskoka Free Hospital.
+Figure 8. <span class="opaque-lines>A group of patients as well as a pair of health care workers pose for a picture on the porch of the Muskoka Free Hospital</span>.

 <img id="Brandt_ADirectoryofInstitutionsa_1904_55" src="{{ site.baseurl }}/assets/items/Brandt_ADirectoryofInstitutionsa_1904_55.jpg" alt="A view of a rest porch at Dr. Brooke's Sanatorium.
 In the distance a group of figures can be seen." style="max-width:60%;height:auto;">